Killing Our Way To Paradise

 I'm getting tired.
 Are you getting tired?

 There's so much happening every week, and so much of it has to do with killing and the threat of more killing.
 All the proposed killing sure sounds like murder to me, but I'm informed that most of it is actually a very practical and necessary and obvious solution.
-This makes it good killing—we can tell because we are doing it—or at least killing I oughtn't to worry about so much, or else it is killing that important to ignore for now to avoid even more future killing.
+This makes it good killing—we can tell because we are doing it—or at least killing I oughtn't to worry about so much, or else it is killing that is important to ignore for now to avoid even more future killing.
 Good killing has been necessitated by other bad killing, I'm told, or at least the threat of some future potential bad killing.
 We can tell it is bad killing because they have done it—and the bad killing is the only killing that I'm told ought to alarm me, while the good killing should make me feel safe.
 We are the heroes, I'm told.
 No, it's more than that—heroism is our exclusive property.
 What I mean is, I'm told that what we do is heroic because we do it.

 And yet all the killing and proposed killing alarms me.
 And there's so much of it.
 Which killing do I write about?
 There's a danger when you write about everything that you wind up not writing about anything at all.
 But if there is killing I fail to mention, does that mean I don't care enough?
 Will it be so telling that I failed to include it?
 Will my silence on one matter or another within this piece speak volumes?
 Will I no longer be seen as a hero?
 Oh dear oh dear oh dear.